 This is an ongoing project for studying debris effects on hydrodynamics and scour at pier/bridges having a geometry similar to that of masonry bridges.
 I do the experimental phase of the project in a 0.65m-wide recirculating flume.
 Pier/bridges blocked by debris will be physically modelled to investigate debris effect on flow velocity pattern, scour and hydrodynamic pressure and forces.
 For further information, please refer to the project blog here.

-Following papers are published
+Following conference papers are published

-with the following one in preparation stage
+and in preparation stage

 Sept.
 2006 - Sept.
 2008